Lightweight Structure-Aware Attention for Visual Understanding: Introduction

-Recent approaches have proposed new types of operators to address the limitations of self-attention.
-Some of them have attempted to learn better discriminative features with self-attention by including relative position embeddings (RPEs)~\cite{raffel2019exploring,liu2021swin,dai2021coatnet,bello2021lambdanetworks} or capturing geometric structures (\eg,~image gradients, video motion)~\cite{zhao2020exploring,kim2021relational}.
-However, these operators have high computational complexity, and thus it is hard to capture long-range dependencies on high resolutions~\cite{liu2021swin,dai2021coatnet,bello2021lambdanetworks,kim2021relational,zhao2020exploring}.
-Some other methods have proposed efficient attention operators to handle the complexity of self-attention~\cite{wang2020linformer,choromanski2020rethinking,qin2022cosformer, liutkus2021relative,chen2021permuteformer,luo2021stable}.
-Although these operators have linear complexity with factorized softmax attention kernel, they often underperform on visual understanding, compared to the original attention-based models~\cite{luo2021stable,qin2022cosformer}.
+Several approaches have proposed new types of operators to address the limitations of self-attention.
+Some of them have attempted to learn better discriminative features with self-attention by including relative position embeddings (RPEs)~\citep{raffel2019exploring,liu2021swin,bello2021lambdanetworks} or capturing geometric structures (\eg,~image gradients, video motion)~\citep{zhao2020exploring,kim2021relational}.
+However, these operators still have high computational complexity, which makes it challenging to capture long-range dependencies~\citep{liu2021swin,bello2021lambdanetworks,kim2021relational,zhao2020exploring}.
+Some other methods have proposed efficient attention operators to handle the complexity of self-attention~\citep{wang2020linformer,choromanski2020rethinking,qin2022cosformer, liutkus2021relative,chen2021permuteformer,luo2021stable}.
+Although these operators have a linear complexity with a factorized attention kernel, they often underperform, compared to the original attention~\citep{luo2021stable,qin2022cosformer}.
+Recent methods have proposed convolutional attention operators by integrating attention with convolution~\citep{li2022mvitv2,wu2021cvt,wang2022pvt,siinception,li2022uniformer,tu2022maxvit}.
+While these operators are effective for capturing geometric structures with convolutions, their learnability is still limited since convolution kernels are local and static.